IRTakan/Citi_Bike-Challenge/README.md

 - Data Source

-Before starting this challenge I had to make sure that I created my database that would be used to create the visuals for my analysis.
-So I downloaded 7 CSV files from the months of June - December 2019.
+Before starting this challenge I had to make sure that I created my database that would be used for creating the visuals in my analysis.
+I downloaded 7 CSV files from the months of June - December 2019.

-I imported the files into a Jupyter Notebook file, named "citibike.ipynb", to systematically clean and combine all the monthly CSV files into a single CSV file, in preparation for importing into Tableau.
+I imported the files into a Jupyter Notebook file, named "citi_bike_merge.ipynb", to systematically clean and combine all the monthly CSV files into a single CSV file, in preparation for importing into Tableau.

 The following images show an overview of the data cleansing process.